duritong/puppet-munin/README.md

       under a directory called "munin"

    2. For every host you wish to gather munin statistics, add the class munin::client to that node.
-You will want to set the class parameter 'allow' to be the IP(s) of the munin collector, this defines what IP is permitted to connect to the node, for example:
+You will want to set the class parameter `allow` to be the IP(s) of the munin collector, this defines what IP is permitted to connect to the node, for example:

           node foo {
             class { 'munin::client': allow => '192.168.0.1'}
           }

       for multiple munin nodes, you can pass an array:

             class { 'munin::client': allow => [ '192.168.0.1', '10.0.0.1' ] }